TheLittlePrincess/Final_project/README.md

 - Completed the dashboard so it is able to predict based on the data entered wheather is a low, medium or high trash predictor

 ## Summary
-After completing our ETL process with reliable and concise data, we have consolidated our data into a table that contains data by zipcode, including the trash output along with income and population data.
+After completing our ETL process with reliable and concise data, we have consolidated the information gathered into a table that contains data by zipcode.
+This included the trash output along with income and population data.
 We were then able to upload that information into our database and train our model.
-We applied PCA to the model to reduce dimensionality and are exploring both the k-nearest-neighbors and random forest methods to compare model performance and choose an optimal model.
+We applied PCA to the model to reduce dimensionality and explored both the k-nearest-neighbors and random forest methods to compare model performance and choose an optimal model.
+After exploring multiple options we chose random forest, then used m2cgen to translated to js and be able to connect it to our dashboard to give a prediction based on some inputs.